 Once you’ve checked out the views at First Peak continue back to the main trail for about 750 m to Second Peak.
 You will pass the small pond on the way to and from First Peak.

 The climb between First Peak and Second Peak is steeper and there are sections of loose rock so take your time.
 Continue to look for the orange markers.
 Have a quick look back at Second Peak before continuing on to the top.

 The last section from Second Peak to the top is about 500 metres and starts off with a bit of a descent before climbing again rather steeply.
 There will be a bit of a leveling off, and then the trail meanders through some trees and loose rocks before ending at the top.

 On a clear day the view from the top is spectacular.
 You can see all around, including Vancouver to the south…

 …and the Coast Mountains to the north.

 Enjoy the view from the top, have some lunch and water, and then make your way carefully back down the same way.
 As of June 1st, Mount Seymour is one of the B.C.
-Provincial Parks that has opened once more.
-Please check trail conditions before heading out on any hike in the mountains and be prepared for changing conditions.
+Provincial Parks that has opened once more, however you do need a day pass to hike here.
+For more information click here.

-Please make sure and hike responsibly…wear comfortable, sturdy footwear…tell someone where you’re going…hike with at least one other person…take plenty of food and water…make sure you have the 10 Essentials…click here for a list of these as well as other hiking safety tips.
+Please make sure and hike responsibly…check weather conditions…wear comfortable, sturdy footwear…tell someone where you’re going…hike with at least one other person…take plenty of food and water…make sure you have the 10 Essentials…click here for a list of these as well as other hiking safety tips.